kubernetes/kubernetes/contrib/mesos/docs/issues.md

 Ports declared outside that range (other than zero) will never match resource offers received by the k8sm scheduler, and so pod specifications that declare such ports will never be executed as tasks on the cluster.

 As opposed to Kubernetes proper, a missing pod container host port specification or a host port set to zero will allocate a host port from a resource offer.

+### Static Pods

+Static pods in general are supported by the k8sm-scheduler.
+The path of the pod definitions can be set via the `--static-pods-config` flag.
+There are two restrictions currently in that implementation:

+- static pods *must have resource limits* on cpu and memory in their container specs (compare the [k8sm architecture](architecture.md))
+- static pods *are read only once* by the k8sm-scheduler on startup.
+Only newly started executor will get the latest static pod specs from the defined static pod directory.

 ### Service Endpoints